 Sharp says, “In those days, you got a car—period.
 There weren’t a host of options, so if you were going to personalize it and make it your own, you had to do it yourself or have it done.”
 Customizers used many techniques to do that.
 Sharp explains that lowering “definitely makes the car look sleeker,” but in show categories, “radical” means a custom car has been:

 - Chopped, when “you take a section out of the roof and lower it back down,”

 - Channeled, by “lowering the whole car over the frame,” or

 - Sectioned, by “taking a strip of metal all the way around the side of the body to lower the profile.”

 “Chopped Mercs became the iconic custom car,” Sharp says.
 “The lines of the ’49 to ’51 Mercury just lent themselves to that procedure.”

-Jim McNeil, who owns the Merc, calls it the greatest form of self-expression.
+Jim McNiel, who owned the Merc for 59 years before he passed away in 2018, called it the greatest form of self-expression.

-“It’s the healthiest thing you can do to get your personality out there in your car and let people see how you think … This is who I am, right there,” he says.
+“It’s the healthiest thing you can do to get your personality out there in your car and let people see how you think … This is who I am, right there,” he says in the video.
 “It’s from the heart.”

 The Hirohata Mercury has plenty of heart.

 “It broke new ground,” says Conway, who was given the nickname “Junior” when he began working for the Barris brothers as a teenager.
 “Today they can customize ’51 Mercurys over and over again, and nothing’s gonna top that car.
 It’s the one.”